UnitedPlanet/intrexx-sample-connector-api/docs/QuickStartGuide-Showcases.md

 </connector>
 ```

-### 3.4 Create Google Drive app - foreign datagoup
+### 3.4 Create Google Drive app - External data group

 Before the Connector API configuration is available, the portal server must be restarted.

 1. Create an empty application.
-2. Delete the datagroup.
+2. Delete the existing data group.
 3. Add an external data group.
-4. Choose testconnector_googledrive as database connection.
+4. Select "testconnector_googledrive" as the database connection.
-5. Datahandler should be "Connector Handler - Datahandler", if not please check the "Troubleshooting - Missing Connector BIA-CFG" chapter.
+5. The "Datahandler" should be "Connector Handler - Datahandler", if not please see "Troubleshooting - Missing connector BIA-CFG".
 6. Search for a table with "*".
-7. Choose CONNECTOR_API.GoogleDrive.
+7. Choose "CONNECTOR_API.GoogleDrive".
-8. Switch to data field tab.
+8. Go to the "Data fields" tab.
-9. Choose the data field you need.
+9. Choose the data field(s) you need.
-    * The id is a primary key field and required
+    * The ID is a primary key field and required.
-10. Add a viewtable to your page.
+10. Add a view table to your page.
-11. Add the fields to your table.
+11. Add the field(s) to your table.
-    * ThumbnailLink: change control type to image url.
+    * Thumbnail link: change control type to "Image URL".
-    * WebviewLink: change to URL.
+    * Webview link: change control type to "URL".
-    * Don't add the fileupload field.
-It is only requierd for the upload page.
+    * Don't add the "fileupload" field.
+It is only required for the upload page.
 12. Save the application.
 13. Now the application can display your files from Google Drive.

-### 3.5 Create Google Drive App - Fileupload
+### 3.5 Create Google Drive App - File upload

-1. Open your Google Drive App.
+1. Open your Google Drive app.
-2. Add under your Google Drive external data group an edit page (you can use the page wizard).
+2. Add an edit page (you can use the page wizard) under your Google Drive external data group.
-   * Add only the fields "id", "name", "description" and "fileupload".
+   * Only add the following fields: "id", "name", "description" and "fileupload".
-3. Save the application, after save move the field "id" into the "hidden area".
+3. Save the application.
+After saving, move the "id" field to the "Hidden area".
-4. Go into Google Drive external data group and copy the GUID from name data field.
+4. Open the properties of the Google Drive external data group and copy the GUID of the "name" data field.
-5. Go into Google Drive external data group and open the expert settings of the file upload data field.
+5. Open the properties of the Google Drive external data group and open the expert settings of the "fileupload" data field.
     * Add "Name GUID" expert setting:
         * Key = `connector.google.drive.name.guid`
         * Value = GUID from "name" data field.